RodZill4/material-maker/doc/_sources/node_filter_normal_map.rst.txt

 Inputs
 ++++++

-The **Normal map** node accepts a single greyscale image as input, interpreted as a heightmap.
+The **Normal Map** node accepts a single grayscale image as input, interpreted as a heightmap.

 Outputs
 +++++++

-The **Normal map** node outputs the generated normal map.
+The **Normal Map** node outputs the generated normal map.

 Parameters
 ++++++++++

-The **Normal map** node has the following parameters:
+The **Normal Map** node has the following parameters:

 * the *algorithm* used to generate the normal map (Sobel, Scharr, Simple or Cheap).
   When creating dynamic materials, Cheap is the recommended value